Why the success of the circular economy is owned by chemicals

-The adage of “reduce, reuse, recycle” can contribute to this safe use of chemicals, and is one of the key elements of circular economy.
+The adage of “reduce, reuse, recycle” can contribute to this safe use of chemicals, and is one of the key elements of a circular economy.

 But again, we must be careful when closing loops, as explained by my colleague Cash East.
 Recycling e-waste lets some flags arise in the field of human health.
 A new survey found that toxic chemicals from electronic waste are recycled into children’s toys for sale in the European Union.
-Measurements of 21 plastic toys purchased in Czech Republic, Germany, Hungary, Poland, Slovakia, and Sweden showed that 43% of them contained significant levels of the flame retardants OctaBDE and/or DecaBDE.
+Measurements of 21 plastic toys purchased in the Czech Republic, Germany, Hungary, Poland, Slovakia, and Sweden showed that 43% of them contained significant levels of the flame retardants OctaBDE and/or DecaBDE.

 Four Key Factors for Circular Succes

 This finding illustrates the statement of UK charity CHEM Trust that ‘the success of the circular economy is determined by chemicals’.
 What are the success factors?

 - Anticipate recycling in the product design

 The safety assessment of chemicals during the product design shall anticipate a high level of recycling of products, so the product is optimized for a cycle of disassembly and recycling.